 “Executive Director” means the Executive Director of the State Water Board.

-“Fund” means the Safe and Affordable Drinking Water Fund established pursuant to section 116766 of the Health and Safety Code.
+“Fund” means the Safe and Affordable Drinking Water Fund established pursuant to Health and Safety Code section 116766.

-“Fund expenditure plan” means the plan that the State Water Board develops pursuant to Health and Safety Code section 116768 et seq.
+“Fund Expenditure Plan” means the plan that the State Water Board develops pursuant to Health and Safety Code section 116768 et seq.

-“Greenhouse Gas Reduction Fund” has the same meaning as in Section 39710 of the Health and Safety Code.
+“Greenhouse Gas Reduction Fund” has the same meaning as in Health and Safety Code section 39710.

-“GGRF Disadvantaged Community” or “GGRF DAC” means a disadvantaged community identified by the California Environmental Protection Agency pursuant to Health and Safety Code section 39711.
+“GGRF Disadvantaged Community” or “GGRF DAC” means a disadvantaged community identified by the California Environmental Protection Agency pursuant to Health and Safety Code section 39711, i.e., communities may include, but are not limited to, either of the following: (1) areas disproportionately affected by environmental pollution and other hazards that can lead to negative public health effects, exposure, or environmental degradation, or (2) areas with concentrations of people that are of low income, high unemployment, low levels of homeownership, high rent burden, sensitive populations, or low levels of educational attainment.

+“GGRF Funding Guidelines” means the August 2018 Funding Guidelines for Agencies that Administer California Climate Investments.

-“GGRF Low-income Communities” means census tracts with median household incomes at or below 80 percent of the statewide median income or with median household incomes at or below the threshold designated as low income by the Department of Housing and Community Development’s list of state income limits adopted pursuant to Section 50093 of the Health and Safety Code.
-(See Health & Saf.
+“GGRF Low-Income Communities” means census tracts with median household incomes at or below 80 percent of the statewide median income or with median household incomes at or below the threshold designated as low income by the Department of Housing and Community Development’s list of state income limits adopted pursuant to Section 50093 of the Health and Safety Code.
+(Health & Saf.
 Code, § 39713, subd. (d)(2).)

-“GGRF Low-income Households” means households with household incomes at or below 80 percent of the statewide median income or with household incomes at or below the threshold designated as low income by the Department of Housing and Community Development’s list of state income limits adopted pursuant to Section 50093 of the Health and Safety Code.
-(See Health & Saf.
+“GGRF Low-Income Households” means households with household incomes at or below 80 percent of the statewide median income or with household incomes at or below the threshold designated as low income by the Department of Housing and Community Development’s list of state income limits adopted pursuant to Section 50093 of the Health and Safety Code.
+(Health & Saf.
 Code, § 39713, subd. (d)(1).)

+“GGRF Priority Populations” means populations required to be prioritized for GGRF funding, i.e., GGRF DACs, GGRF Low-Income Communities, and GGRF Low-Income Households.

 “Human consumption” means the use of water for drinking, bathing or showering, hand washing, oral hygiene, or cooking, including, but not limited to, preparing food and washing dishes.
 (Health & Saf.
 Code, § 116275, subd. (e).)

 “Loan” means and includes any repayable financing instrument, including a loan, bond, installment sale agreement, note, or other evidence of indebtedness.

-“Low-income household” means a single household with an income that is less than 200 percent of the federal poverty level, as updated periodically in the Federal Register by the United States Department of Health and Human Services under authority of subsection (2) of Section 9902 of Title 42 of the United States Code.
+“Low-Income Household” means a single household with an income that is less than 200 percent of the federal poverty level, as updated periodically in the Federal Register by the United States Department of Health and Human Services under authority of subsection (2) of Section 9902 of Title 42 of the United States Code.
+See separate definition of ‘GGRF Low-Income Households’.

 “Maximum contaminant level” means the maximum permissible level of a contaminant in water.
 (Health & Saf.
 Code, § 116275, subd. (f).)

-“Median household income” or “MHI” means the household income that represents the median value for the service area of a PWS.
-For consolidation projects, the MHI of the service area of the individual participating PWS(s) are used.
-For projects involving the extension of water from an existing PWS to geographical areas not served by a PWS (including the service area of one or more State Small Water Systems or parcels served by domestic wells or surface water sources), the MHI of the existing PWS’s service area is used.
+“Median household income” or “MHI” means the household income that represents the median value for the community.
+The methods for calculating the median household income will be included in this Policy as future Appendix A.

+“Non-transient Non-Community Water System” or “NTNC” means a public water system that is not a community water system and that regularly serves at least 25 of the same persons over six months per year.

 “Primary drinking water standard” has the same meaning as in subdivision (c) of Health and Safety Code section 116275.